Myanmar's military: A state within a state | DW | 12.02.2021

 It was not without reason that the generals decided to relocate the capital to Naypyidaw, surrounded by dense forest and mountains, in the nation's heartland.
 A large area of the capital is a restricted military zone.

-Myanmar's army has about 406,000 soldiers in active duty as of 2019, according to data published by the International Institute for Strategic Studies (IISS).
+Myanmar's army has about 406,000 soldiers in active duty as of 2019, according to data published by the International Institute for Strategic Studies.
 In absolute terms, it's the 11th largest army in the world.

 The Tatmadaw has been the most powerful political player in Myanmar since it emerged as an independent country in 1948, and the army's influence has continued to grow over the years.

 It is the only institution that has endured all challenges and survived with its power intact.
-To date, neither protests nor democratic opposition have been able to break the military's hold on power.
 Even massive international sanctions in the 1990s and early 2000s made little impact on the generals.

 The military's self-perception and self-confidence are rooted in the nation's history.
 "One must not forget that the army is older than the state.
 It was founded in 1941 in Thailand as the 'Burma Independence Army' by the independence hero Aung San, who is still revered today," Bünte said.
 "Money and logistical support came from Imperial Japan.
 Aung San admired Japanese militarism, at least until he defected to the Allies shortly before the end of World War II."